Roberto Benigni: Beyond Life Is Beautiful

 His film La tigre e la neve (The Tiger and the Snow, 2005) is a love story set during the initial stage of the Iraq War.

-On 15 October 2005, he performed an impromptu strip tease on Italy's most watched evening news program, removing his shirt and draping it over the newscaster's shoulders.
+On 15 October 2005, he performed an impromptu striptease on Italy's most watched evening news program, removing his shirt and draping it over the newscaster's shoulders.
 Prior to removing his shirt, Benigni had already hijacked the opening credits of the news program, jumping behind the newscaster and announcing: "Berlusconi has resigned!"
-(Benigni is an outspoken critic of media tycoon and then former Prime Minister Silvio Berlusconi.)
+(Benigni was an outspoken critic of media tycoon and then former Prime Minister Silvio Berlusconi.)
 The previous day, he had led a crowd of thousands in Rome on Friday in protest at the centre-right government's decision to cut state arts funding by 35 per cent.

 On 2 February 2007, he was awarded the degree of Doctor Honoris Causa by the Katholieke Universiteit Leuven, Belgium.
 On 22 April 2008, the degree of Doctor Honoris Causa was conferred on him by the University of Malta, celebrated by a Settimana Dantesca including Benigni's first stage appearance at a university and the premiere of his performing with Dante scholar Robert Hollander.

 In 2012, he starred in the Woody Allen film, To Rome with Love.

-In 2019, he starred as Mister Geppetto in Matteo Garrone's 2019 adaptation of Pinocchio.
+In 2019, he starred as Geppetto in Matteo Garrone's 2019 adaptation of Pinocchio.